White horse facing camera while galloping

 cat

 Sutton Coldfield Vets4Pets Ltd is a Vets4Pets-branded practice that the website describes as “locally owned,” and as modern, newly extended, and well equipped.
 The clinic advertises in-house complex surgery and accepts referrals, with facilities including digital X‑ray (including dental X‑rays), ultrasound, endoscopy, an on-site lab, separate dog and cat wards, isolation, and an oxygen chamber.
 Out-of-hours emergency care is handled by Pool House Veterinary Hospital, with consultation fees listed on the website (before 11pm £270.50; after 11pm £350).
-In the latest reviews available to us, owners mention being booked in quickly, but there are also complaints about rude front-desk interactions and, in one case, a microchip/vaccination request being missed.

 Our Score (72/100)